 Lastly it was time to say hello to the main man himself…

-…I love that Ethan is holding his hand in this photo, I didn’t even realise until I looked back through the photos.
+…I love that Ethan is holding his hand in this photo, I didn’t even realise it until I looked back through the photos.
+A great capture for our photo album.

 We had another lovely morning Gruffalo hunting.
 We visited the park early as it was a weekend, my advice to anyone wishing to visit at the weekend would be to go early as there are lots of people Gruffalo hunting.